 - Auxiliary molecule in protein biosynthesis

-- Takes up single amino acid from cytoplasm and transports it to ribosome
+- Takes up individual amino acids from the cytoplasm and transports them to the ribosome

 - TRNA is encoded by a specific RNA gene